 - a person with refugee status or victim of human trafficking who has been granted asylum.

 In addition, males between age 18 and 25 must be registered with the Selective Service.

 Those with criminal records are still eligible for federal financial aid unless you were convicted of possessing or selling illegal drugs while you were receiving federal financial aid in the past.

 How is FAFSA aid distributed?

 Here's a weird wrinkle with the FAFSA: You apply for aid through the U.S. Department of Education, but you'll be notified of your financial aid awards through the schools you've applied to.

 If your FAFSA qualifies you for federal grants, loans, or work-study programs, that money is disbursed directly to your school.
-With grants or loans, your school will apply that money toward your tuition, fees and (if you live on campus) room and board.
+With grants or loans, your school will apply that money toward your tuition, fees, and room and board (if you live on campus).
 Your school will notify you each time money is disbursed to cover expenses, typically twice a year.
-Any money that is left over will be paid to you to use for other expenses associated with school.
-You may be able to choose how that money is paid to you: via check, cash, a credit to your bank account or a prepaid debit or ATM card.
+Any money left over will be paid to you to use for other expenses associated with school.
+You may be able to choose how you receive that money: via check, cash, a credit to your bank account, or a prepaid debit or ATM card.

 If you qualify for a work-study program, your school will pay you directly unless you request that money be applied to your student account.

 Go here for help filling out the FAFSA

 Hopefully we've convinced you that filling out the FAFSA is worth your time.
 Check out our question-by-question FAFSA guide to breeze through the application faster.